 - Post-class (Thursday): Homework due the following Thursday by 3:30 PM, submitted to UNM Learn (evaluated by TA within 1 week).

 Course notes, code, data, and video lecturesSecond text: PDS Textbook Notes from Fall 2019: ADA1_notes_F19.pdf includes all chapters in one document.
 Citing lecture notes example: Erhardt EB, Bedrick EJ, and Schrader RM.
-(2019) Lecture notes for Advanced Data Analysis 1 (ADA1) Stat 427/527 University of New Mexico is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
-Based on a work at http://statacumen.com/teach/ADA1/notes/ADA1_notes_F19.pdf.
+(2019) Lecture notes for Advanced Data Analysis 1.
+Retrieved Sep 1, 2019, from statacumen.com/teach/ADA1/notes/ADA1_notes.pdf, 136–144.
+Lecture notes for Advanced Data Analysis 1 (ADA1) Stat 427/527 University of New Mexico is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+Based on a work at https://statacumen.com/teach/ADA1/notes/ADA1_notes_F19.pdf.

 |Ch||Chapter Title||Notes||R code||Datasets||Video lectures playlist||Helper videos|

 |00||Introduction to R, Rstudio, and ggplot||R||00-1 00-2||markdown, 01 PDS codebook, 01 HW codebook, 02 HW Lit review|

 |01||Summarizing and Displaying Data||R||01-1||03 HW 03 subset|